mpolden/zdns/README.md

 ## Installation

-_zdns_ is a standard Go package which can be installed as follows:
+_zdns_ is a standard Go package which can be installed with `go get`.

 ``` shell
 $ go get github.com/mpolden/zdns/...